-After purchasing a new untamed bird it is wise not to bother or stress the bird too much for 1 - 2 weeks to allow the bird to become accustomed to its new environment.
-The new arrival in your house is usually very stressed.
-The bird has abruptly changed locations, lost its familiar cage mates and its familiar handler or feeder.
+After purchasing a new tamed or untamed bird it is wise not to stress the bird by beginning daily training too much for the first week to allow the bird to become accustomed to its new environment.
+The new arrival in your house is usually moderately stressed.
+The bird has abruptly changed locations and has lost its familiar cage mates and familiar handler or feeder.
 Remember that you and the bird are strangers and need to get to know each other.
+Both you and your bird need to start gaining trust in each other.
 Everything is new to the bird.
-The activities in the house, the people, sounds, smells and routines are all new experiences.
+The activities in the house, the people, sounds, smells, and routines are all new experiences.
 Place the new bird in a quiet part of the house away from a lot of commotion.
 Keep it on its former diet, and do not change any of its familiar foods for a couple of weeks.
 It is important not to alarm the bird with sudden movements or loud noises.
-Taming and training can begin when the bird appears to be settling comfortably into the new surroundings.
+Taming and training can begin when your bird appears to be settling comfortably into its new surroundings.

-It may be a consideration to have the wing feathers clipped by your veterinarian.
+You may want to consider having your bird’s wing feathers clipped by your veterinarian.
 This will usually make the bird more dependent on you during the taming process.

 Birds can bite and even a small bird such as a budgie or a cockatiel can break the skin.
-Although gloves may provide some protection from most bites, a bird may become frightened of them and may not distinguish between the 5-fingered shape of the gloves and the 5 fingers of your hand.
+Although gloves may provide some protection from most bites, a bird may become frightened of them and may not distinguish between the five-fingered shape of the gloves and the five fingers of your hand.
 You do not want the bird to become fearful of your hand.

 How do I hand train my bird?

 Having the bird become comfortable with the presence and closeness of your hand in the cage may be accomplished by getting the bird to take food out of your hand.
 The next step is to work slowly and gently train your bird to step onto a stick.
-Move slowly, but deliberately and talk quietly to the bird as you introduce the stick into the cage toward the bird's upper legs and lower chest area.
-Once the bird is comfortable perching on a stick, you can move the hand holding the stick closer to the bird until the hand replaces the stick as the perch.
+Move slowly, but deliberately and talk quietly to the bird as you introduce the stick into the cage toward your bird's upper legs and lower chest area.
+Once your bird is comfortable perching on a stick, you can move the hand holding the stick closer to your bird until your hand replaces the stick as the perch.

 Remember that birds (especially larger birds) use their beak as a third hand for balance and will often reach out to hang on while stepping up.
 You must attempt to show confidence and try not to move.
-Pulling away suddenly may frighten the bird and lead to a bite.
-The bird may also learn to control you by simply reaching out with the beak to make you "go away".
-Food may help to distract the bird as well as reward it.
-Friends and family should be coached and encouraged to work with the bird in the same way.
+Pulling away suddenly may frighten your bird and lead to a bite.
+Your bird may also learn to control you by simply reaching out with the beak to make you "go away".
+Food may help to distract your bird as well as reward it.
+Friends and family should be coached and encouraged to work with your bird in the same way.
 You have now made great steps forward in the training process.
-Touching, petting, head scratching and snuggling will follow from here with persistence and patience.
+Touching, petting, head-scratching, and snuggling will follow from here with persistence and patience.

 What if my bird bites me?

-If your bird tries to bite you, remember to keep your fingers together and curled inward.
+If your bird tries to bite you, keep your fingers together and curled inward.
 It is harder to bite a flat surface than individual fingers.
 Pull your hand a short distance out of its reach but hold your ground.
-If the bird does bite, try to remain calm.
-If the bird is on your hand and biting, some recommend a short downward shift of the bitten hand.
+If your bird does bite, try to remain calm.
+If your bird is on your hand and biting, some recommend a short downward shift of the bitten hand.
 A stern verbal "NO" is useful.
-NEVER hit a bird, as they do not respond to this sort of discipline.
+NEVER hit your bird, as they do not respond to this sort of discipline.
 They will lose their trust in you and may learn to fear hands.

-Budgies, Cockatiels, various Amazon parrots, African Grey parrots, Cockatoos and Macaws all have the capacity to "talk" or mimic.
+Budgies, Cockatiels, various Amazon parrots, African Grey parrots, Cockatoos, and Macaws all have the capacity to "talk" or mimic speech.
 Some species speak better than others do.
 Even among the same species, some individuals may never talk while others will not stop talking.
-Individuals may develop extensive vocabularies of words, songs, verse, whistles, sneezing, coughing and electronic noises such as telephones and microwave ovens.
+Individuals may develop extensive vocabularies of words, songs, verse, whistles, sneezing, coughing, and electronic noises such as telephones.
 The bird is simply mimicking what it hears, and it will generally repeat sounds it hears frequently.
-Many words and sounds a bird learns are those that happen all the time, even though you did not sit down and "teach" the bird.
+Many words and sounds that a bird is capable of learning are those that happen all the time, even though you did not sit down and "teach" the bird.
 Generally, males tend to be better talkers but there are wonderfully talented female talkers.
-Some suggest that you do not teach your bird to whistle, since this is easy and may be preferred to talking.
-Once again, it takes time, patience and repetition to train a bird.
+Some suggest that you do not teach your bird to whistle since this is easy and may be preferred to talking.
+Once again, it takes time, patience, and repetition to train a bird.